Jimmie Dale Gilmore: Life and career

 Gilmore appeared as himself in Peter Bogdanovich's 1993 film The Thing Called Love, a love story about young songwriters in Nashville.

-He also had a small but memorable acting role in the 1998 movie The Big Lebowski.
-He portrayed a bowler named Smokey, an aging, emotionally "fragile" pacifist threatened with a pistol by Walter Sobchak, "The Dude" Lebowski's best friend and sidekick (John Goodman).
-He has also been a guest on The Tonight Show, with host Jay Leno, the Late Show with David Letterman, Garrison Keillor's A Prairie Home Companion on NPR, and the Fresh Air radio program with Terry Gross.
-Gilmore's son, Colin Gilmore, is also a singer–songwriter based in Austin.
+Possibly his most memorable acting role was in the 1998 movie The Big Lebowski, where he portrayed a bowler named Smokey, an aging, emotionally "fragile" pacifist, threatened "on the lanes" with a pistol by Walter Sobchak, "The Dude" Lebowski's best friend and sidekick (John Goodman).

+He has been a guest on The Tonight Show with host Jay Leno, on the Late Show with David Letterman, on Late Night with Conan O'Brien, also in Garrison Keillor's A Prairie Home Companion on NPR, and the Fresh Air radio program with Terry Gross.

 Gilmore's song "Braver Newer World" is featured in the 1995 Noah Baumbach film Kicking and Screaming.
 In 2005, Gilmore released Come on Back, an album of songs his father loved.
 Gilmore said of the album, "This new album is a compilation of recordings of some old songs that my dad loved.
 I love them too, and it is a project very dear to me."
 His version of "Mack the Knife" from the album One Endless Night is on the soundtrack of Jacques Audiard's 2009 film, A Prophet (Un Prophète).
 Gilmore has been nominated for three Grammys, Best Contemporary Folk Album for Spinning Around The Sun in 1993, Best Contemporary Folk Album Braver Newer World in 1996, and Best Traditional Folk Album Come On Back in 2005.

+Gilmore's son, Colin Gilmore, is a singer–songwriter based in Austin.